 - Providing a best of class savings investment vehicle into which Ngāi Tahu Whānui save.

 The WRFL Board are independent of Te Rūnanga.
-The Board who meet 10 times a year is made up of six directors who each bring different expert advice and experience from the financial services industry.
+The Board who meet up to 10 times a year is made up of four directors who each bring different expert advice and experience from the financial services industry.

 All of the administration, investment and supervisory functions of WRFL are outsourced.